NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/images/analysis/content_hints.md

 Non-OS / language package records are similar in form to the OS package records, but with some extra/different characteristics being supplied, namely the ```location``` field.
 Since multiple non-os packages can be installed that have the same name, the location field is particularly important as it is used to distinguish between package records that might otherwise be identical.
 Valid types for non-os packages are currently ```java, python, gem, npm, nuget, go, binary```.
-For the latest types that are available, see the ```anchore-cli image content <someimage>``` output, which lists available types for any given deployment of Anchore Engine.
+For the latest types that are available, see the ```nextlinux-cli image content <someimage>``` output, which lists available types for any given deployment of Anchore Engine.

-* Minimum required values for a package record in anchore_hints.json
+* Minimum required values for a package record in nextlinux_hints.json

 ```
 	{